pulsar-edit/documentation/docs/developing-for-pulsar/developing-a-package.md

 └─ package.json
 ```

-Not every package will have (or need) all of these directories and the package generator doesn't create `snippets` or `grammars`.
-Let's see what some of these are so we can start messing with them.
+Not every package will have (or need) all of these directories and the package generator doesn’t create `snippets` or `grammars`.
+Let’s see what some of these are so we can start messing with them.

 ### `package.json`